rargo/nvim-global/README.md

-# ✨ Features
+## ✨ Features

-nvim-global is a Neovim plugin that use GNU global to generate tags, find symbol definitions, find symbol reference.
+nvim-global is a Neovim plugin that use GNU global to generate tags, find symbol definitions, find symbol references.

 In order to use nvim-global, you need to install GNU global software package first, In Ubuntu or Debian system, use 'sudo apt-get install global'

-Neovim has been stop the support for cscope, despite there's treesitter and LSP, I still think global suits my work more.
+Neovim has been stop the support for cscope, despite there's treesitter and LSP, I still favor global in my work scenario

+## ⚡️ Requirements

+- Neovim >= 0.7.0
+- install GNU global software package

 ## 📦 Installation